Colored-Coins/Colored-Coins-Block-Explorer/README.md

 1. Bitcoind that runs as an RPC server with txindex=1
 2. Mongodb
-3. At least a 1TB hard-drive (The current size of the data is around 600GB)
+3. At least a 1.5TB hard-drive (The current size of the data is around 1TB, as of November 2016)

 ### Installation